-Weekend permits for the 52 Oxford Street garage can be purchased in-person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.) for $7.
+Weekend permits for the 52 Oxford Street Garage may be purchased online or in person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.).
 A license plate number is required for purchase.

 - Register as a "Visitor."

-- Choose a garage.
-Broadway Garage (7 Felton Street) and Oxford Street Garage (52 Oxford Street) are the closest to the Peabody Museum.
-Oxford Street Garage is open seven days a week, and Broadway is open on weekdays only.
+- Select a parking location: 52 Oxford Street Garage (52 Oxford Street) is the closest to the Peabody Museum.
+The 52 Oxford Street Garage is open seven days a week.

-Enter the museum through the Tozzer Anthropology Building next door (21 Divinity Avenue), or through the adjoining Harvard Museum of Natural History at 26 Oxford St. Admission to both museums is included.
+From 9:00 AM to 5:00 PM, enter the museum through the Tozzer Anthropology Building next door (21 Divinity Avenue).
+Visitors may also enter through the adjoining Harvard Museum of Natural History's accessible entrance (around the left side of the 26 Oxford Street museum building).
+Admission to both museums is included.